H-ops-ops/coffee-shop-sales-analysis/README.md

 Overview
-This project presents an analysis of sales data from a coffee shop using Excel.
-The aim is to explore trends in product sales, store performance, and customer purchasing behavior across different time periods.
+This project presents an Excel analysis of sales data from a coffee shop.
+The aim is to explore trends in product sales, store performance, and customer purchasing behavior across different periods.
 The analysis is conducted using Excel PivotTables, charts, and formula-based calculations.

 Data Source